Meyer Memorial Trust

 • Preference for work that creates systems change over service delivery alone

-Quote from Meyer's Criteria: "Meyer centers BIPOC communities in all their grantmaking, and they want to know who your service community is and what strategies you have in place to reach and support those communities."
+Quote from Meyer's Criteria: "Meyer centres BIPOC communities in all their grantmaking, and they want to know who your service community is and what strategies you have in place to reach and support those communities."

 Key Takeaways for Grant Writers

 • Watch for periodic funding opportunities, not rolling applications: Meyer has moved away from responsive grantmaking.
 Monitor their website for announced funding opportunities with specific themes, deadlines, and application windows.
-Each opportunity may have distinct priorities within their four program areas.
+Each opportunity may have distinct priorities within their four programme areas.

 • Be prepared for feedback and reapplication: If not selected after an Inquiry Application, Meyer encourages dialogue about your proposal.
 Use this as an opportunity to strengthen future applications with their specific guidance on alignment and approach.